Matt Tuiasosopo: Detroit Tigers (2013)

-Return to the minor leagues
+Later career (2014–2018)

-In November 2013, Tuiasosopo was claimed off waivers by the Arizona Diamondbacks.
+In November 2013, the Arizona Diamondbacks claimed Tuiasosopo off waivers.
 On March 20, 2014, Tuiasosopo was again claimed off waivers, this time by the Toronto Blue Jays.
-He was assigned outright to the Triple-A Buffalo Bisons on March 28, 2014.
+He was assigned outright to the Triple-A Buffalo Bisons on March 28.
 On June 12, the Blue Jays traded Tuiasosopo to the Chicago White Sox for cash considerations.

-On December 16, 2014 Tuiasosopo signed a minor league contract with the Baltimore Orioles.
-He was released in March 2015 and signed with the Chicago White Sox on April 3, 2015.
+On December 16, 2014, Tuiasosopo signed a minor league contract with the Baltimore Orioles.
+He was released in March 2015 and returned to the White Sox in April.

 On November 24, 2015, Tuiasosopo signed a minor league contract with the Atlanta Braves.
 In May 2016, Tuiasosopo was promoted to the major leagues by the Braves, making his debut on May 4.
-He was designated for assignment on May 9.
-He resigned on October 21, 2016.
-He elected free agency on November 6, 2017.
+He was designated for assignment on May 9 after batting 0-for-3.
+On October 21, Tuiasosospo re-signed with the Braves on a minor league contract.

 Tuiasosopo spent the entire 2017 season in the minors with the Gwinnett Braves of the Triple-A International League, playing in 114 games.
 On July 20, he made his first career pitching appearance in his 1,243rd minor league game, striking out two batters in a scoreless ninth inning against the Indianapolis Indians at Coolray Field.
+He elected free agency following the season on November 6, 2017.

 On May 21, 2018, Tuiasosopo signed with the New Britain Bees of the independent Atlantic League of Professional Baseball.
-He announced his retirement from professional baseball on August 20, 2018.
+He retired from professional baseball on August 20.

 Coaching career

-Tuiasosopo was named manager of the Rome Braves, the Class A minor league affiliate of the Atlanta Braves, for the 2019 season.
-He won Atlanta Braves Bobby Cox Award for best Manager in the Atlanta Braves minor league baseball system and was appointed Manager of the Rome Braves during the 2020 season.
+Tuiasosopo began his coaching career in the Atlanta Braves' minor league system.
+He was named manager of the Rome Braves for the 2019 season.
+He won Atlanta's Bobby Cox Award for best Manager in the team's minor league system that season.
+Before the 2020 minor league season was cancelled due to the COVID-19 pandemic, Tuiasosopo was slated for a return to Rome.
+Instead, he coached at the Braves' alternate training site.
 Tuiasosopo was named the manager of the Triple-A Gwinnett Stripers for the 2021 season.
+He was the first former Stripers player to manage the team.
+In 2022, Tuiasosopo was selected to the coaching staff of the All-Star Futures Game.
+He managed the Scottsdale Scorpions of the Arizona Fall League that offseason.

+Tuiasosopo was named Atlanta's third base coach on December 11, 2023.
+He had been the third base coach for three Atlanta games in July 2023, filling in for Ron Washington.
+On June 2, 2025, Tuiasosopo was removed as third base coach and reassigned as the team's minor league infield coordinator.